Ibri: Culture

 Ibri was one of three locations in Ad Dhahirah Governorate to host the first Al Dhahirah International Film Festival, in October 2022.

 Transport

-Ibri is connected by road to the UAE city of Al-Ain, via the Mezyad border post near Jebel Hafeet.
+Ibri is connected by road to the Emirati city of Al-Ain, via the Mezyad border post near Jebel Hafeet.
 This road also goes through the Wilayat of Dhank and to Nizwa.

+In September 2021, a road between Oman and Saudi Arabia was completed.
+Measuring between 700 and 800 km in total, it extends from Ibri to Al-Ahsa in eastern Saudi Arabia.
+The Omani side of the road measures approximately 160 km, and the Saudi side 580 km.
+Aside from the Empty Quarter, the road goes through the archaeological sites.